Tedros Adhanom Ghebreyesus: Early life and education

-Tedros was born in Asmara, Eritrea (at that time part of the Ethiopian Empire), to Adhanom Gebreyesus and Melashu Weldegabir.
+Tedros was born in Asmara to Adhanom Ghebreyesus and Melashu Weldegabir.
 His family originated from the Enderta awrajja of Tigray.
+The name "Ghebreyesus" is from his grandfather, and is not their family name.
 Tedros recalled that as a child he was very aware of the suffering and death caused by malaria.
-His younger brother died at the age of 3 or 4 years, possibly of a preventable disease like measles, which Tedros often discusses as a defining personal experience in regards to the need for global healthcare.
+His younger brother died at the age of three or four years, possibly of a preventable disease like measles, which Tedros often discusses as a defining personal experience in regards to the need for global healthcare.

 In 1986, Tedros received a Bachelor of Science degree in biology from the University of Asmara.
 He studied at the London School of Hygiene & Tropical Medicine and was awarded a Master of Science degree in immunology of infectious diseases from the University of London in 1992.
-In 2000, he earned a Doctor of Philosophy in community health from the University of Nottingham for research on the effects of dams on malaria transmission in the Tigray region.
+In 2000, he earned a Doctor of Philosophy degree in community health from the University of Nottingham for research on the effects of dams on malaria transmission in the Tigray region.

 Early career

 In 1986, after his first degree, Tedros joined the Ethiopian Ministry of Health as a junior public health expert.

 Tedros joined the Tigray People's Liberation Front.
 In 2001, Tedros was appointed head of the Tigray Regional Health Bureau.
 In 2003, he was appointed a State Minister (deputy minister) for Health, a post he held for just over a year.

 Ethiopian politics

 Minister of Health of Ethiopia (2005–2012)

 In October 2005, Tedros was appointed Minister of Health of Ethiopia by Prime Minister Meles Zenawi of Tigray People's Liberation Front.
-At this time the Ethiopian health ministry faced challenges that included poverty, poor infrastructure, and a declining global economic situation; Ethiopia employed fewer doctors than the number of Ethiopian doctors working in the Chicago metropolitan area.
+At this time, the Ethiopian health ministry faced challenges that included poverty, poor infrastructure, and a declining global economic situation; Ethiopia employed fewer doctors than the number of Ethiopian doctors working in the Chicago metropolitan area.
 A review published in Global Health Governance considered progress in health indicators during this period to be significant.
 The Health Ministry's activities from 2005 to 2008 were supported by US$1.9 billion in development aid, increased focus on links between community and centralized health systems, and less exclusive attention to HIV/AIDS and malaria.
 Tedros designed the health workforce "flooding" reform strategy that has resulted in the training and deployment of thousands of doctors, nurses, pharmacists, laboratory technologists and health officers.
 This program included the construction of 4,000 health centres, trained and deployed more than 30,000 health extension workers, and developed a new cadre of hospital management professionals as part of a Health Extension Program (HEP).
 A 2011 Demographic Health Survey suggests these efforts reduced Ethiopian infant mortality from 123 deaths per 1,000 live births in 2006 to 88 in 2011.

-As Minister of Health, Tedros was able to form a close relationship with prominent figures and organizations including former American president Bill Clinton, his Clinton Foundation and the Bill & Melinda Gates Foundation.
-In 2010 the US State Department named Ethiopia as one of the US Global Health Initiative Plus countries, providing the country with greater access to resources for public health projects.
+As Minister of Health, Tedros formed relationships with figures and organizations including former American president Bill Clinton, his Clinton Foundation and the Bill & Melinda Gates Foundation.
+In 2010, the US State Department named Ethiopia one of the US Global Health Initiative Plus countries, providing the country with greater access to resources for public health projects.